-Feature access codes can be used when replacing another PBX system with a ICX system.
+Feature access codes can be used when replacing another PBX system with an ICX or S-ICX system.
 Rather than learning the new access codes, the System feature access codes can be changed to match the old system.
 As a result, telephone users are less confused by the change and the requirement for retraining is reduced.
 Two sets of feature access codes are available (one of the two must be assigned to the terminal).